 Bain Capital, a Boston-based investment company, acquired a controlling interest in GT.
 In October 1995, the bike company went public.

 A career highlight is when the company manufactured a highly aerodynamic ‘Superbike” in 1996.
 The bike came with differently sized aerodynamic wheels, an extremely thin seat and downtubes, a carbon graphite frame with no top tube as well as a seat tube with a deep cutout to provide room for the rear wheel.

 The company stands out for its hard-tail frame design which is known as “triple triangle”— the seat stays are attached to the top tube forward of the seat tube while still being parallel to the downtube.

 The company often uses a frame design where the bike’s top tube extends rearward past the seat tube; they say that the vibration transferred to the seat from the rear wheel.

-The riders in the mountain team include: Eric Carter, Kevin Aiello, Han Rey, Tyler McCaul, Marc Beaumont and Roger Rinderknecht.
-GT also added Rachel Atherton, Kyle Strait, Gee Atherton, Rachel Atherton and Dan Atherton to the team in 2012.
+The riders in the mountain team include Eric Carter, Kevin Aiello, Han Rey, Tyler McCaul, Marc Beaumont, and Roger Rinderknecht.
+GT also added Rachel Atherton, Kyle Strait, Gee Atherton, Rachel Atherton, and Dan Atherton to the team in 2012.

-GT has sponsored road cycling teams like Jelly Belly team and Lotto pro cycling team.
+GT has sponsored road cycling teams like the Jelly Belly team and Lotto pro cycling team.
 GT also sponsors U.S. cyclists riding for local dealer teams; they are called the Co-Factory team.

-GT Mountain bikes
+GT Mountain Bikes

-GT Road bikes
+GT Road Bikes